Skip to main content

 Hormonal Support for Women

-For women navigating the complex hormonal fluctuations of and post-menopause, therapy is aimed at alleviating symptoms like hot flashes, mood swings, and low energy while providing long-term metabolic and bone protection.
+For women navigating the complex hormonal fluctuations of perimenopause and post-menopause, therapy is aimed at alleviating symptoms like hot flashes, mood swings, and low energy while providing long-term metabolic and bone protection.
 Protocols are highly individualized:

 • Testosterone Therapy ∞ Women also benefit from optimal testosterone levels.
 Low-dose weekly subcutaneous injections of Testosterone Cypionate (typically 0.1-0.2ml) can significantly improve energy, mood, cognitive function, and libido.
 As in men, it supports metabolically active muscle tissue, directly combating age-related sarcopenia and its negative impact on cellular energy.